florianv/petrinet/README.md

 ## Requirements

 The software requires PHP 5.1.0+.
-To run the unit tests it requires PHP 5.3.0+.
+Running unit tests requires PHP 5.3.0+.

 You must be familiar with Colored Petri Nets.